dreddsa5dies/goHackTools/README.md

 This project is licensed under MIT license.
 Please read the LICENSE file.

 ## Contribute
 Welcomes any kind of contribution.
-Please read the CODE_OF_CONDUCT file.
+Please read the CONTRIBUTING and CODE_OF_CONDUCT file.